BC5201 - Advanced Bioengineering

 ||College of Public Health, Medical & Vet Sciences

-Available to students only with permission of the Head of Discipline of Biochemistry
+Available to students only with permission of the Head of Molecular and Cell Biology.

 Bioengineering is usually defined as the exploitation and manipulation of biological